Quickstart guide to Orchidea

 Homepage

-The Orchidea homepage summarizes the recent activity of all the public channels and challenges visible to you.
-You can quickly check out the latest updates and develop proposals and ideas with your comments.
-If you want, you can also give likes to proposals you think are good and worthwhile.
+The Orchidea homepage summarizes the recent activity of all channels, challenges, and workshops visible to you.
+You can quickly check out the latest updates and comment on interesting proposals.
+If you want, you can support a proposal by liking it.

-Updates on private channels won't be visible on your feed.
+Updates on private channels, challenges, and workshops won't be visible on your homepage feed.

-• You can find the channels in the left menu
+• You can find channels, challenges, and workshops in the left navigation and

 Read also: Creating a channel